Best Companies That Buy Houses for Cash (2026)

 As with most investor marketplaces, seller experiences can vary by market, property condition, and level of buyer interest at the time of sale.

-Sundae operates in select U.S. markets.
-Availability depends on location, property type, and investor demand, so coverage can vary by city and state.
+Sundae operates in select U.S. markets, primarily in California.
+Availability depends on location, property type, and investor demand.

 • Direct cash buyer focused on Mid-Atlantic markets